 - 1 tablespoon olive oil

-Iranian cuisine offers more than just some Persian foods; it’s an exploration of centuries-old culinary traditions that await your discovery.
+Iranian cuisine offers more than just some Persian dishes; it’s an exploration of centuries-old culinary traditions that await your discovery.
 Each dish tells a story of the landscapes, history, and people of Iran.
 With flavors and ingredients as rich and diverse as its culture, Iranian food is an adventure for the palate, promising an authentic taste of Persia’s hospitality and heritage.

 Whether you’re sampling the fresh herbs and tangy flavors of the Caspian Sea’s lush shores or the bold spices of the southern coast, the experience is bound to be unforgettable.
 So, plan your journey, book your travel or buy your travel services via OrientTrips with SURFIRAN, and prepare to indulge in a feast of senses.
 This is Iranian cuisine, where every bite is a passage through time and a celebration of flavor.